Nutan2727/ai_code_review/README.md

-AI-powered code review assistant offering contextual suggestions, architectural insights, and security flags.
+AI-powered code review assistance offering contextual suggestions, architectural insights, and security flags.
 Fine-tuned on review data, it provides dashboards for teams to track code quality metrics, integrating seamlessly into workflows to solve real engineering challenges.